seanmtracey/alt-openai/README.md

 4. `OLLAMA_MODEL` - The model that Ollama should run to generate the alt-text.
 Default: `llava`
 5. `OLLAMA_PROTOCOL` - `http` or `https`.
 Default: `http`
 6. `IMAGE_URL` - The image that should be downloaded, and have alt-text generated for.
+7. `PROMPT_TEXT` - The prompt for the LVM that you'd like to use to describe the intended output for the model.